 He knows her eyes are a muddy gray-brown-green, but they look colorless in the smear of bleed-through light from the mood lamps a room over.
 She’s actually a bit shorter than he is.
 He always forgets.
 He can never get a good read on that sort of thing when her bulky personality fills up every inch of conceivable space—as though it would be impossible to look down at her.

 “I hear they have a nice continental breakfast,” Gregory says at last.

 “Cheers,” Ward replies.

-He does not sleep well.
-While normally a fairly heavy sleeper, and secure within the trappings of his own home, it seems as though every other sound wakes him—Alex sleeps through the night, but something about the water pressure shifting in the pipes when there is another body breathing in your office puts you on edge.
+He does not rest well.
+While normally a fairly heavy sleeper, and secure within the trappings of his own home, it seems as though every small sound wakes him.
+Alex sleeps through the night, but something about the water pressure shifting in the pipes when there is another body breathing in your office puts you on edge.

 Gregory gives in around five-thirty, sets out clothing for the day, showers, dresses, and then sets out clothing for Alex.
 He figures seven is a good time for a child to wake up, and has an approximation of breakfast—cereal and orange juice and half a bran muffin—set out around six-fifty-five.
 The couch blankets rustle at six-fifty-seven, and after a couple of minutes in the bathroom, it’s five after the hour by the time the kid wanders into the kitchen.